 - i.
 Debt instruments at amortised cost; - ii.
 Debt instruments at fair value through other comprehensive income (FVTOCI); - iii.
-Debt instruments, derivatives and equity instruments at fair value through profit or loss (FVTPL); and - iv.
-Equity investments.
+Debt instruments, derivatives and equity instruments at fair value through profit or loss (FVTPL); and

-i.
-Debt instruments at amortised cost
+1. Debt instruments at amortised cost

-- A 'debt instrument' is measured at the amortised cost if both the following conditions are met: - a) The asset is held within a husiness model whose objective is to hold assets for collecting contractual eash flows; and - b) Contractual terms of the asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal
+- A 'debt instrument' is measured at the amortised cost if both the following conditions are met: - a) The asset is held within a business model whose objective is to hold assets for collecting contractual cash flows; and - b) Contractual terms of the asset give rise on specified dates to eash flows that are solely payments of principal and interest (SPPI) on the principal